November 10, 2023 – January 7, 2024

 Recently Disney Parks began taping multiple holiday specials that air throughout the season.
 While the celebrity performances take place at Walt Disney World, the parade is filmed at Disneyland and it will air on Christmas morning.
-The taping of the Disneyland segment for the annual ABC televised parade “should” take place at Disneyland park in December, although Disney never actually confirms this information.
+The taping of the Disneyland segment for the annual ABC televised parade “should” take place at Disneyland park in early November, although Disney never actually confirms this information.

 Floats from “A Christmas Fantasy” parade, as well as giant inflatable balloons, are usually included in the procession down Main Street.

 Park guests with admission are welcome to view the taping segments and should arrive as early as possible.
 This is an actual television production, so expect repeated filming of individual floats.
 Also the park can be quite crowded on Main Street causing difficulty getting to attractions.
 Expect the cancellation or schedule changes to the afternoon parades and other Main Street entertainment during the weekend taping.